-	What I’m trying to say here is that you need to let your customer service representatives just be themselves and show their best qualities in their work.
-Being friendly and open towards your customers is the first and foremost foundation of customer orientation if you ask me.
-I’ve always preferred an informal approach to seriousness, jokes and goofiness to business tone.
-Honestly, I would choose to speak to Captain Mike of the good ship Netflix any day of the week.
+You need to let your customer service representatives just be themselves and show their best qualities in their work.
+Being friendly and open towards your customers is the first and foremost foundation of customer orientation.
+It’s always a great idea to rely on customer service golden rules and keep that fine balance in interactions with clients.
+Honestly, I would choose to speak to Captain Mike of Netflix any day of the week.

 I know this is rather subjective and I don’t recommend overdoing it, especially with really frustrated customers.
-But adding a pitch of informality, a bit of genuine interest – and you’ll build a long-term relationship with anyone who’s ever contacted your customer service team.
+But by adding a pitch of informality and a bit of genuine interest, you’ll build a long-term relationship with anyone who’s ever contacted your customer support team.